 And on your credit file, most lenders view short term loans and longer loans the same way.
 They are only concerned with how you manage your money, and are making your due repayments on time, not with the type of loan you have taken out.

 While there’s no easy way to differentiate between short term and long term loans in general, the types of loans available in each category are more easily defined.
 So what options are available, and why might people choose them?

 There are two main advantages to short term loans over long term loans – they are more accessible, and more flexible.
-In terms of flexibility, unlike a long term loan, where there is usually a high minimum limit of what you can borrow, and often early repayment fees, a short term loan allows you to choose exactly how much you want to borrow, how long for, and the repayment dates.
+In terms of flexibility, unlike a long term loan, where there is usually a high minimum limit of what you can borrow, and often early repayment fees, a short term loan allows you to choose exactly how much you want to borrow.
+You can also decide how long you want to borrow for, and the repayment dates.
 And they almost never charge a fee for early repayment.

 When it comes to accessibility and being accepted for a short term loan, for the most part, your credit score is less important than factors like your employment history and your monthly expenditure.
 With long term loans, as the loan amounts are usually higher, the risk can be higher for the lender.
 They therefore put a lot of weight on your credit file and whether you have a near spotless history of paying loans and other forms of credit back on time.

 Short term lenders understand that sometimes things can happen outside of your control.
 You may lose your job, or have to take a few weeks off from work due to illness.
 In these types of circumstances, you may fall behind in your credit commitments.
 And as such details are recorded on your credit report for up to six years, one period of financial difficulty can impact your chances of taking out loans for a considerable amount of time.

 Short term lenders try not to focus on your financial history, but your financial present.
 As long as you’re able to make the due repayments without putting yourself into any difficulty, you should be able to take out a short term loan.